 (v) administering continuing professional development points;

-(vi) publicity, marketing and providing networking opportunities to other registered participants of the same IPA course for which you have registered; and/or
+(vi) publicity, marketing and providing networking opportunities to other registered participants of the same course for which you have registered; and/or

 (vii) any other purpose reasonably related to the aforesaid.

 (b) If you are required to take examinations and tests administered by IPOS, including the IP Knowledge Test (for example if you are an employee of IPOS):

 (ii) notifying you of test details and updates;